HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

 ### Summary of FHIR artifacts
 The [Patient Gender and Sex narrative](https://build.fhir.org/patient.html#gender) was updated to align with the Gender Harmony Project logical model.

-An new Patient example was created which represents a transgender patient: [Transgender Person Example](https://build.fhir.org/patient-example-sex-and-gender.html).
+A new Patient example was created which represents a transgender patient: [Transgender Person Example](https://build.fhir.org/patient-example-sex-and-gender.html).

 Extensions were created or updated to align with the Gender Harmony Project logical model.
 <style>